 Member / Dr. Philip Merry CSP, Global Speaking Fellow

-Philip has over 30 years consulting, training and coaching experience in 59 countries on how to build High Performing Multi-Cultural Teams.
-As the only person in the world to receive a grounded theory PhD on Synchronicity and Leadership, he is well placed to help leaders and teams understand the power of synchronicity to maximise team success.
+Philip has 41 years consulting, training and coaching experience in 61 countries on building High Performing Multi-Cultural Teams and Leadership.
+As the only person in the world to receive a grounded theory PhD on Synchronicity and Leadership, he is well placed to help leaders and teams understand the power of synchronicity and intuition to help Lead the Future and maximise team success.

 An in-demand keynote speaker, trainer and coach he works with some of the world’s leading organisations: GIC, Lend Lease, Citi, Nokia, HP, BASF, GE, GM, Jotun, Singapore Technologies, Petronas, Applied Materials, Cisco, Danone, Ciba, Dow Chemicals, ABNAmro, JPMorganChase, Merrill Lynch, Deutsche Bank, Credit Suisse, BOC, British Telecom, AkzoNobel, Abbott Laboratories, Shell, Isuzu, Pepsi Cola.
 Philip has been senior consultant with the United Nations for 20 years.
 Clients speak highly of his ability to connect with audiences.